Is truth relative?

-Therefore do not let yourself be persuaded that there is no absolute truth in religious matters, and as if one could not find it.
+So do not be persuaded that there is no absolute truth in religious matters.
+And also do not believe that you cannot find it.
 Jesus said:

 “If you hold to my teaching, you are really my disciples.
 Then you will know the truth, and the truth will set you free.”Johannes 8:31-32 (NIV)

 So if you are looking for truth, I recommend you not only to Google, but also to open the bible and deal with Jesus.
 A good start is the gospel of John.
 It says that Jesus told the truth that he heard from God: